Child Protection Improvement Programme

 National Child Protection Leadership Group

-We have established a National Child Protection Leadership Group, chaired by the Minister for Childcare and Early Years, to support, strengthen and improve activity on child protection.
+We have established a National Child Protection Leadership Group, chaired by the Minister for Children and Early Years, to support, strengthen and improve activity on child protection.

 In its first year, its key tasks will be to: